 Buying travel medical insurance before traveling to France is important for the same reason that you use seatbelts and helmets.
 While having insurance won't prevent unexpected medical emergencies, it can definitely help shield you from the financial impact.

+You may be wondering if there are France travel insurance requirements.
 Travelers from certain countries must get a Schengen visa in order to visit France.
 If this visa is necessary for you, compliant health insurance is mandatory.

-Tourists from Australia, Canada, Japan, the USA and many other countries can enter France for up to 90 days without a visa, and are exempt from the insurance requirement.
+Tourists from Australia, Canada, Japan, the USA and many other countries can enter France for up to 90 days without a visa, and are exempt from the Schengen travel insurance requirement.
 However, due to healthcare costs in France, travel medical insurance is still highly recommended.

 What should I look for in my France travel medical insurance?